Vivixell/NBA_DATA_LAKE/README.md

 - **Glue:** `glue:CreateDatabase`, `glue:CreateTable`, `glue:DeleteDatabase`,`glue:DeleteTable`
 - **Athena:** `athena:StartQueryExecution`, `athena:GetQueryResults`

-You can create a policy using the policy file from the [repository](https://github.com/Vivixell/NBA_DATA_LAKE.git) and apply it to the user.
+You can create a policy using the policy file from this repository and apply it to the user.

 If you're using a different S3 bucket name, update all instances of "victor-analytics-data-lake" accordingly: